 - Fuel leftovers in a satellite or a launcher stage which became unstable and exploded

 - An out of control satellite or a launcher stage

 Today, the population of space debris is estimated to be more than 500 000 trackable objects where 20 000 of them are bigger than a tennis ball.
 In addition, there are millions of pieces too small to be detected.

 The vast majority of space debris is located in Low Earth Orbit (LEO) where most space missions are located or planned.
-Figure 1 illustrates the distribution of debris around the Earth in 2013.

 The ECE3SAT project is a student project developed at the french engineer school, ECE Paris.
 The goal of the project is to send a CubeSat in space to verify a physical theory permitting a fast deorbiting.

 A CubeSat (1U-class spacecraft) is a nanosatelite satellite for space research that is made up of multiples of 10x10x11.35 cubic units, with a weight less than 1.33 kilograms.
 CubeSat are most commonly put in low Earth orbit by deployers on the International Space Station (ISS).

 The Attitude Determination and Control System (ADCS) is focused on the control of the rotating motion of the satellite.
 Through sensors it will determine the attitude and act using it’s environment to reach the required orientation.